VACANCY NOTICE - REVISED

 - Sick Leave Bank

-- Employees may donate one day of sick leave to become a member of the Sick Leave Bank.
+- Employees may opt to donate one day of sick leave to become a member of the Sick Leave Bank.

 - Members may draw up to 25 days of sick leave if catastrophic illness or injury leaves the employee without paid leave time to cover their absence from work.